Lemoenskil/Milestone2-_BBS5_Factory_dashbord/README.md

 - Footer
 Test the reset button and update colors and font

-- Data update script
-A phython scrip to combine the daily production files into one file

-See attached sheet made for testing the responsiveness for mobile to desktop

 ### Additional testing
 Used development tools in Google Chrome to check how the website would look in different devices.
 Also used it to try different style and ideas.
-Also did intensive testing on links.
-Also checked the form on the contact page if the required field did their job

 ### Problems and bugs:
-- Had bugs and problems with padding and margin where it went to creative and had overflow on the sides.
-Also had buggs where my div did not align up properly   I also had to call in the help of a tutor which help me
-- to use the!
-Important function to overwrite bootstrap settings..
+-Have a problem on this that that do not space enought on the x-axis.
+-on the small mobile view i had to but in a scroll as the graph sgv was not responsive.
+-the heat map player does not interact with the graph had to put in a total reset

 ## Deployment
 This site is coded in Cloud9 IDE, a local Git directory was used for version control.
 It is hosted by using GitHub, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.
 In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.
 I have ran regular commits after every important update to the code, and I pushed the changes to GitHub pages.
 Once in a GITHUB repositories it was made live using GITHUB Pages.
-The website can be found at: https://github.com/Lemoenskil/milestoneoneproject/
+The website can be found at: https://lemoenskil.github.io/Milestone2-_BBS5_Factory_dashbord//

 ## Credits